-When writing your resume keep an eye out for any phrases or words that the employer uses that you can put in your resume.
-If you’re applying as a Barista at cafe that calls their coffee makers “Coffee-roos” then say you are applying for a Coffee-roo position.
+When writing your resume keep an eye out for any phrases or words that the employer uses that you can put on your resume.
+If you’re applying as a Barista at a cafe that calls their coffee makers “Coffee-roos” then say you are applying for a Coffee-roo position.
 They want to know that you are on-board with their business and a team member.
 Avoiding their words and style won’t show the employer that.

 Using the same language as them (and like the point above – using words unique to the ad and business) can also help your resume get through Applicant Tracking Systems.
 These resume reading robots look out for keywords rather than reading your whole resume.
 If your application has the right words in it you will get the tick of approval to go through to a human.

 Make sure you check the requirements section of the job ad and keep your eyes peeled for hard skills.
 These are the words you want to include (if they apply of course) to beat the ATS.

 If you want to really tailor your resume you can’t simply read the job ad and call it a day.
 You need to look at a company’s website, social media pages, and even any recent media reports.
 (As an added bonus, you might find another job opportunity on the hidden job market section of a company’s website!)
 You want to know exactly what type of business you’re applying for.
 If they are a young, agile, funky and growing company your application should be written in a way that shows that you are too (although still being professional).
 Pitch yourself as someone who likes to be challenged and wants to grow with a business.